nolanlawson/pinafore/CONTRIBUTING.md

 - [dev.pinafore.social/report.html](https://dev.pinafore.social/report.html)
 - [dev.pinafore.social/stats.json](https://dev.pinafore.social/stats.json)

-This is also available locally after `npm run build` at `.sapper/client/report.html`.
+This is also available locally after `yarn run build` at `.sapper/client/report.html`.

 ## Updating Mastodon used for testing

 1. Run `rm -fr mastodon` to clear out all Mastodon data
 1. Comment out `await restoreMastodonData()` in `run-mastodon.js` to avoid actually populating the database with statuses/favorites/etc.
 2. Update the `GIT_TAG` in `run-mastodon.js` to whatever you want
-3. Run `npm run run-mastodon`
+3. Run `yarn run run-mastodon`
-4. Run `npm run backup-mastodon-data` to overwrite the data in `fixtures/`
+4. Run `yarn run backup-mastodon-data` to overwrite the data in `fixtures/`
 5. Uncomment `await restoreMastodonData()` in `run-mastodon.js`
 6. Commit all changed files
-7. Run `rm -fr mastodon/` and `npm run run-mastodon` to confirm everything's working
+7. Run `rm -fr mastodon/` and `yarn run run-mastodon` to confirm everything's working

 Check `mastodon.log` if you have any issues.